@krakentech/biome-config

 Customization π§β

-You can override any rule from the shared config in your own biome.json
+You can override any rule from the shared config in your own biome.json.
+For example:

 {